Dynamics on Trees of Spheres: Dynamics on stable trees

-Now we finish the theorem proof.
+Now we finish proof of Theorem \ref{npcf}.
 Let $c_1$, \ldots, $c_N$ be critical points with disjoint and infinite orbits.
-The open sets $B_{c_1}$, \ldots, $B_{c_N}$ are disjoints and each one contains a critical leaf of $T^Y$.
+The open sets $B_{c_1}$, \ldots, $B_{c_N}$ are disjoint and each one contains a critical leaf of $T^Y$.
 The number of critical leaves counted with multiplicity is $2\deg({\cal F})-2$ so $N\leq 2\deg({\cal F})-2$. \end{proof}

+\begin{definition} Let $(\F,\T^X)$ be a dynamical system of \tss.
+A cycles of spheres is of $(\F,\T^X)$ is not post-critically finite if one of the spheres of this cycle contains a critical point with an infinite orbit. \end{definition}

-As a special case we deduce Theorem \ref{thmkiw1}. \begin{theoremint2}[\ref{thmkiw1}] If $({\F},\T^X)$ is a dynamical system of topological trees of spheres then there are at most $2\deg({\cal F})-2$ critical cycles of spheres which are not post-critically finite. \end{theoremint2}
+\begin{proof}(Theorem \ref{thmkiw1}) There is a critical point with grand orbit in $\mathcal {GOC}^{\infty}$ lying on each cycles of spheres which are not post-critically finite so by Theorem \ref{npcf} there are at most $2D-2$ cycles of spheres which are not post-critically finite. \end{proof}